 Souvenirs: Consider traditional items like kimono, yukata, fans, and Maneki Neko (lucky cat).

-Etiquette: Be mindful of shopping etiquette, such as lining up to enter stores, not eating or drinking inside, and paying with cash on a tray.
+Etiquette: Shopping etiquette, such as lining up to enter stores, not eating or drinking inside, and paying with cash on a tray.

 Bargaining: Generally, bargaining is not common in Japan.